 This process occurs every time a customer makes a payment using a credit card, but thanks to high speed data transmissions and computers, it takes only a few seconds each time.

-Card/Pay is a registered ISO of Wells Fargo Bank, N.A., Concord, CA.
+Card Pay is a registered Independent Sales Organization of Wells Fargo Bank, N.A., Concord, CA.